KasparEtter/ef1p/pages/email/email.md

   Most websites are secured with [domain-validated certificates](https://en.wikipedia.org/wiki/Domain-validated_certificate), where certification authorities verify only that you control the domain for which you [request a certificate](https://en.wikipedia.org/wiki/Certificate_signing_request).
-  How your control over the domain is verified is up to the certification authority but it usually involves publishing a [nonce](#nonces-against-replay-attacks) in a `TXT` record at your domain or at a certain path on your web server.
+  How your control over the domain is verified is up to the certification authority, but it usually involves publishing a [nonce](#nonces-against-replay-attacks) in a `TXT` record at your domain or at a certain path on your web server.
   While the non-profit organization [Let's Encrypt](https://en.wikipedia.org/wiki/Let%27s_Encrypt)